 My name is Kristen Tracy and I wrote Lost It.
 This is my first novel for young adults.
 I've also written a lot of poetry.
-Some of it's on the web.
+Some of it is on the web.
 (If you find any of it, keep in mind that I invent about 50% of the material in my poems.)
 My second teen novel, Crimes of the Sarahs, was released in Spring 2008 from Simon Pulse.
 My first middle-grade novel, Camille McPhee Fell Under the Bus, was released in Summer 2009 from Delacorte Books for Young Readers.
 My third young adult novel, A Field Guide for Heartbreakers, was published by Hyperion-Disney on June 1st, 2010.
-My second middle-grade novel, The Reinvention of Bessica Lefter, and fourth young adult novel, Sharks & Boys, will be out in 2011.
-They were followed by Bessica Lefter Bites Back (MG) and Death of a Kleptomaniac (YA) in 2012.
+My second middle-grade novel, The Reinvention of Bessica Lefter, and fourth young adult novel, Sharks & Boys, came out in 2011.
+They were followed by Bessica Lefter Bites Back (MG) and Death of a Kleptomaniac (YA) in 2012 and Too Cool For This School (MG) in 2013.

 What do you like?